denysdovhan/purifier-card/CONTRIBUTING.md

 5. Open a PR.
 6. Find someone to check and approve your PR.

+**Do not open multiple PRs for a single translation**, this is just rude, they will be closed.

 ## How to run locally

 1. Clone this repo to wherever you want: